travigd/documentation/server/64-bit-index.md

 ---
 outputFileName: index.html
+sinceVersion: 3.9.0
 ---

 # Rebuilding Indexes

-As of version 3.9.0 all future indexes will use 64-bit hashes instead of 32-bit hashes.
-The system will automatically transition from 32-bit to 64-bit by writing all new indexes as 64-bit indexes during the merge process.
+As of version 3.9.0 all future indexes use 64-bit hashes instead of 32-bit hashes.
+The system automatically transitions from 32-bit to 64-bit by writing all new indexes as 64-bit indexes during the merge process.

 If you prefer to use only 64-bit indexes immediately you can force this.
 For a small database, delete the _index_ <!-- TODO: Which is where?--> folder and let it rebuild (this might take a while)